Malta

 Secondly, Malta has a very advanced educational system.
 In other words, you will have no trouble recruiting skilled workers.

 Last but not least, the Maltese people place a premium on the use of the English language.
-In fact, English is one of the official languages of Malta.
+In fact, English is one of Malta’s official languages.
 This makes it easy to communicate with your remote employees.

 If you want to begin hiring remote workers from Malta, you will need either a Maltese business license or the services of a global recruitment solutions provider.
 Cooperating with Native Teams often proves fruitful in such circumstances.
-We can help you hire new employees, pay them, and comply with Maltese labor laws through our employer of record services!
+We can help you hire new employees, pay them, and comply with Maltese labour laws through our Employer of Record services!

 Hire your first Maltese employee with Native Teams.